m-grivas/ImmersedInTheDarkness/README.md

 # ImmersedInTheDarkness
-My first game, stared from a text adventure, and now a 2d mystery game, and mayby a 3d game.
+My first game: a text adventure

 I made it when I was 12 years old, using the fundamentals of python.